 From the day the puppies are born we handle and work with our puppies.

 When they go home they are started on basic manners, bite inhibition, manding, emergency recall, and be started on outdoor potty training

-We start handling and working with the puppies when puppies using Early Neurological Stimulation (ENS) Program..
+We start handling and working with the puppies at 3 days old using Early Neurological Stimulation (ENS) Program..
 ENS is a series of specific handling exercises we preform once a day from days 3-16.
 Why so early?
+Doing these specific exercises have been proven to strengthen their heart, cardiovascular system and stress responses.
 We strive to produce happy, healthy puppies who grow into well-adjusted adult dogs.
 Well-adjusted dogs are less fearful, more focused, and respond appropriately to stress.
 To accomplish this goal, we raise our dogs using the proven ENS program.

 The ENS program was developed by the US Military as part of their “bio-sensor” or "super puppy" program and further studied and popularized by Dr. Carmen Battaglia.
 Dogs are what’s known as an “altricial” species, meaning they are born in a state where they are born helpless.
 Puppies can’t see, hear, maintain their own body temperature, or even eliminate on their own at birth.
 They can slowly crawl very short distances, maybe a few feet at a time.
 Their helpless state continues until they are about 2-3 weeks old, depending on breed.
 (Compare this to “precocial” species, such as horses, that within minutes of birth can see, hear, eat, maintain their own body temperature, and run.)
 At about 2-3 weeks old, puppies start to be able to hear, see, and move around a little better as well as to eliminate on their own.
 But it’s the period between birth and this beginning of self-sufficiency that is critical for ENS.